yk-dev-health/healthcare-data-pipeline/README.md

 # Healthcare Data Pipeline

 ## Overview
 This project simulates a healthcare data pipeline that processes medical imaging metadata using an event-driven architecture.
+It demonstrates the transition from a local queue-based system to a cloud-native Pub/Sub design.

+---

 ## Goal
-- Build a FastAPI backend for receiving medical metadata
+- Build a FastAPI backend for receiving medical imaging metadata
+- Validate healthcare data using domain constraints
-- Process data asynchronously using a queue-based pattern
+- Simulate asynchronous processing using a local queue
+- Design migration path to Google Cloud Pub/Sub
-- Prepare for integration with Pub/Sub
+- Prepare for downstream storage (BigQuery, future work)
-- Store structured data in BigQuery (planned)
-- Apply data validation based on healthcare domain rules

 ---